mithi/react-philosophies/README.md

 The `Summary` component that displays the display name (e.g. `Mr Vincenzo Cassano`) and a picture.
 Clicking the name display takes you to the user's personal site.
 (The `Summary` component may have other functionalities like changing the font, size of the image, and background color randomly upon clicking)

-The `UserCard` calls the hook `useUser` that return's an object with the type below.
+The `UserCard` calls the hook `useUser` that returns an object with the type below.

 ```ts
 type User = {